Intel Leads $50 Million Investment in Public Transit App Moovit

 In August, Intel announced it agreed to buy Jerusalem-based automotive machine vision company Mobileye for $15.3 billion.
 The investment in Moovit shows Intel is interested in being part of the mobility industry, Mr. Erez, said in a Wednesday phone interview with Calcalist.
 Possible collaborations with Mobileye in the field of autonomous vehicles are being examined, he added.

-All prior investors in Moovit took part in the round including California-based Sequoia Capital, BMW’s investment arm BMW i Ventures Inc., Palo Alto-based NGP Capital, Los Angeles-based Sound Ventures, Israel-based Vintage Investment Partners, Tel Aviv-based private investment fund BRM group, Gemini Israel Ventures, Israel-based Vaizra Investments and Israeli-born and Hanaco Venture Capital.
+All prior investors in Moovit took part in the round including California-based Sequoia Capital, BMW’s investment arm BMW i Ventures Inc., Palo Alto-based NGP Capital, Los Angeles-based Sound Ventures, Israel-based Vintage Investment Partners, Tel Aviv-based private investment fund BRM group, Gemini Israel Ventures, Israel-based Vaizra Investments and Israeli-based Hanaco Venture Capital.

 Intel is at the forefront of urban transportation systems and combining Moovit’s data with Mobileye’s technology will prove significant in preparing the urban infrastructure for autonomous vehicles, Mr. Shashua said in a statement.